 This results in the blood carrying more CO, and lack of oxygen causing suffocation, eventually leading to shock or in severe cases death.

 Even if a car has a properly functioning air conditioning system, air circulation in a small space can be affected.
-Even if air is circulating in and out of the car, it is still not enough for a person to breathe in a closed space, according to Gulf News.
+Even if air is circulating in and out of the car, it is still not enough for a person to breathe in an enclosed space, according to Gulf News.

 Is it safe to roll down your car windows?

 Another common misconception among many people is that rolling down the car windows will provide adequate ventilation in the car.
-Dr Shershad said: Even with the windows rolled down, CO still accumulates at lower levels, which over time will reduce the amount of oxygen in the blood and cause the sleeper to lose water and body fluids, according to Gulf News.
+Dr Shershad said: Even with the windows rolled down, carbon monoxide still accumulates at lower levels, which over time can reduce the amount of oxygen in the blood and cause the sleeper to lose water and body fluids, according to Gulf News.

 Why can I stay awake in the car but not sleep?